MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Remote_Jobs.md

 You can use the cmdlets that contain the Job noun (the Job cmdlets) to manage any job created by any cmdlet.
-Many of the cmdlets that have AsJob parameters do not use Windows PowerShell remoting, so you can use them even on computers that are not configured for remoting and that do not meet the requirements for remoting.
+Many of the cmdlets that have AsJob parameters do not use PowerShell remoting, so you can use them even on computers that are not configured for remoting and that do not meet the requirements for remoting.